HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

 elsewhere and let another context suspend it.

-In other words: these coroutines don't provide their own continuations or an "exit" continuation; that's all handled indirectly.
+In other words: these coroutines don't provide their own continuations or an "exit" continuation; that's all handled implicitly.

 [Ivory]: https://github.com/GaloisInc/ivory
 [Atom]: https://hackage.haskell.org/package/atom